How to use ChipTable

 2. Betting

 Only the player to act is highlighted in gold, so nobody bets on the wrong seat.
-Three buttons cover every action:
+Undo reverts the last action, even across hand boundaries.

 3. Showdown and the pot